-• Audit, Risk and Compliance Committee: The members of the Audit, Risk and Compliance Committee are Mr Ross (Chairman), Ms Harwerth and Mr Mori.
+• Audit, Risk and Compliance Committee: The members of the Audit, Risk and Compliance Committee are the non-executive Directors, with Mr Ross acting as Chairman.

-At the invitation of the Committee Chairman, Mr Oshima, Mr Hosomi, Mr Jameson and Mr Ohmi also attend Committee meetings.
-The relevant members of executive management also attend Committee meetings, including: the Co-General Managers of Audit Department, the Chief Compliance Officer, the Money Laundering Reporting Officer and the Head of Finance.
+At the invitation of the Committee Chairman, Mr Oshima, Mr Jameson and Mr Nakamura also attend Committee meetings.
+The relevant members of executive management also attend Committee meetings, including: the Co-General Managers of Audit Department, the Co-Chief Risk Officers, the Chief Compliance Officer, the Money Laundering Reporting Officer and the Head of Finance.
 A representative of the external auditors is also required to attend a minimum of two meetings per annum.
-The Co-General Managers of Audit Department and the Chief Risk Officer have direct access at any time to the Committee members.
+The Co-General Managers of Audit Department and the Co-Chief Risk Officers have direct access at any time to the Committee members.

-The Audit, Risk and Compliance Committee is principally responsible for considering the Bank's risk management structure and systems, the main areas of risk faced by the Bank, conduct risk and regulatory issues, annual financial statements, external audit arrangements, Internal Audit and Credit Review oversight and the appointment and dismissal of the senior management members of the Audit Department.
+The Audit, Risk and Compliance Committee is principally responsible for considering the Bank's risk management structure and systems, the main areas of risk faced by the Bank, conduct risk and regulatory issues, annual financial statements, external audit arrangements, Internal Audit and Credit Review oversight, monitoring the Bank's risk management and internal control systems, and the appointment and dismissal of the senior management members of the Audit Department.
 It also receives a report on the major areas of discussion at Risk Committee meetings.
 The Audit, Risk and Compliance Committee meets quarterly and reports to the Board of Directors.

-• Remuneration and Human Resources Committee: The members of the Remuneration and Human Resources Committee are Ms Harwerth (Chairman), Mr Ross and Mr Mori.
-Mr Oshima, Mr Hosomi and the Head of Human Resources also attend Committee meetings as participants in discussion.
+• Remuneration and Human Resources Committee: The members of the Remuneration and Human Resources Committee are the non-executive Directors, with Ms Harwerth acting as Chairman.
+Mr Oshima, Mr Nakamura and the Head of Human Resources also attend Committee meetings as participants in discussion.